czendoo/SeedEncrypt/README.md

 ```

 # Run from sourcecode
-Dotnet 6 SDK is required in order to run the console app
+The .NET 6 SDK is required in order to run the console app

 ```
 cd SeedEncrypt/src/SeedEncryptConsole